Khmer Air Force: Aftermath

 By 1975, Khmer Air Force losses totalled 100 aircraft, mostly due to combat attrition, training accidents, and desertions, as well for other causes – between December 1971 and January 1972 four Alouette II and one Alouette III light helicopters were sent overseas for maintenance and general overhaul at the HAECO in Hong Kong, but there is no record that these airframes were ever returned to Cambodia.
 Besides accidental crashes and combat losses, three U-1A Otters were destroyed on the ground at Pochentong by a Khmer Rouge mortar attack in March 1972 and later in August that year KAF Lt.
 Col. Long Trasom, the commander of the helicopter squadron, was killed when his UH-1H helicopter was shot down by a SA-7 Grail surface-to-air missile near Svay Rieng, the capital of Svay Rieng Province.
 In December 1973, a O-1D Bird Dog observation light aircraft was accidentally shot down by the Cambodian Army's air defense half-brigade after it strayed near the Presidential Palace at the Chamkarmon District in Phnom Penh.

-The Khmer Rouge did managed, though, to salvage at least twenty-two T-28D fighter-bombers, four GY-80 Horizon light trainers, ten T-37B jet trainers, nineteen T-41D trainers, five U-17 light utility aircraft, seven C-123K transports, nine AU-24A mini-gunships, six AC-47D gunships, fourteen C-47 transports, twenty UH-1D/H and UH-1G helicopters, and three Alouette III light helicopters.
+The Khmer Rouge did manage, though, to salvage at least twenty-two T-28D fighter-bombers, four GY-80 Horizon light trainers, ten T-37B jet trainers, nineteen T-41D trainers, five U-17 light utility aircraft, seven C-123K transports, nine AU-24A mini-gunships, six AC-47D gunships, fourteen C-47 transports, twenty UH-1D/H and UH-1G helicopters, and three Alouette III light helicopters.
 Of the twelve T-28D Trojans operated by the Khmer Rouge's AFKRA at Ream Airbase, at least five were destroyed on the ground along with two C-47 and one C-46F transport aircraft when U.S. Air Force AC-130 gunships and U.S. Navy A-6A Intruder and A-7E Corsair II attack jets bombed the facility during the Mayaguez incident on May 15, 1975.
 As for the other airframes, lack of trained pilots, poor maintenance and a chronic shortage of spare parts ensured that only a handful of these were still airworthy when the AFKRA was neutralized by the PAVN in February 1979 during the Cambodian–Vietnamese War.